Quality Inspection Checklists: How to Create Them

 When you sell consumer products in the US or European market, working with manufacturers in low-cost countries can be fear-inducing.
 The possibility that you might randomly receive a shipment of substandard or unsafe products is like an ever-present shadow looming overhead.

-This article talks about what a QC checklist is and how to create and organize one.
+This video and article talk about what a QC checklist is and how to create and organize one.
 You can download a free inspection checklist template below, which provides guidelines for inspecting a doghouse.
-Use this template to help you generate ideas for your product.
+Use this template to help you generate ideas for your checklist.

 An inspection checklist serves as a guide for the person inspecting your products during a product quality inspection.
 Whether you go to the factory yourself to check the quality of your products or hire a third-party QC company to do so, the checklist tells the inspector what to look for.